 If the Student Conduct Investigator finds any evidence of a potential violation of the Student Code of Conduct, the investigator can recommend that the case moves forward to a Formal Hearing Process.

-Please note: All meetings will be recorded for accuracy of information and will remain confidential.
-This is permitted in accordance with the Georgia Recording Law.
+Please note: All meetings will be recorded for the accuracy of the information and will remain confidential.
+This is permitted under the Georgia Recording Law.

 Informal Resolution Meeting